mkiser/WTFJHT/faq.md

 **Is there an RSS feed?** Yep, here are links to <a href="https://whatthefuckjusthappenedtoday.com/atom.xml">Atom</a>, <a href="https://whatthefuckjusthappenedtoday.com/rss.xml">RSS</a>, a <a href="https://whatthefuckjusthappenedtoday.com/sitemap.xml">Sitemap</a>, and the <a href="https://whatthefuckjusthappenedtoday.com/api/v1/posts.json">API</a>.

 **I'm running for office, will you share my campaign with your audience?** No, sorry.
 My promise to readers is that I'll tell them WTF just happened today in Trump's America and not push my personal politics.
-In exchange, members invest in WTFJHT to tell them _what _happened; not what to think.
+In exchange, members invest in WTFJHT to tell them _what happened_; not what to think.

 **Why do you use serif font and not sans-serif?
 Don't you know sans-serif is the superior typeface?
 And, yo, what's up with the red links?
 Blue links are the standard on the web.** Like a newspaper, WTFJHT is black and white and read all over.

 **What is the technology behind WTFJHT?** WTFJHT is built using <a href="http://jekyllrb.com/">Jekyll</a>, <a href="https://www.cloudflare.com">Cloudflare</a>, [Travis CI](https://travis-ci.org/mkiser/WTFJHT), [Amazon S3](https://aws.amazon.com/s3/), and <a href="https://mailchimp.com/">MailChimp</a>.
 This project is open sourced and hosted as a [public GitHub repository](https://github.com/mkiser/WTFJHT).
 Log new [issues, comments, feedback here](https://github.com/mkiser/WTFJHT/issues).

 **What's your publishing schedule?** WTF Just Happened Today publishes Monday-Friday, except for federal and market holidays.
-Below is the 2019 schedule:
+Below is the 2019 schedule (and I reserve the right to take additional days off or amend the schedule as I see fit):

 * **2019**
 * New Year's Day – January 1